Damien Katz explains how Couchbase Syncpoint provides real time data synchronization capabilities between multiple mobile devices and the cloud.

 Damien Katz and Volker Mische introduce CouchDB and explain why it is fit for mobile devices especially due to its replication capability that can handle network connectivity problems.

-Enda Farrell discusses how CouchDB is used by BBC for some of its websites, presenting the context it is deployed in, the operations performed against it, how replication and compacting works, some statistics, and how it is used at scale.
+Enda Farrell discusses how CouchDB is used by BBC, presenting the context, the operations performed against it, how replication and compacting works, some statistics, and how it is used at scale.

 Jan Lehnardt allures the audience to use CouchDB for their web projects by presenting some of its most helpful features that are appropriate for such a task.

 This presentation takes a look at CouchDB from 10,000 ft.
-CouchDB is a document oriented database with a highly acclaimed REST API and replication support, that solves problems of high-traffic, distributed peer-to-peer, and offline applications. all at the same time.
-You will learn to decide when CouchDB is a good fit for your project and when you are better off with a traditional database.
+CouchDB is a document oriented database with a highly acclaimed REST API that makes integration into existing infrastructure a snap.

 In this talk from RubyFringe, Damien Katz explains what drove him to create CouchDB, why he chose Erlang and more.